OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-14.md

 But Moses said, “Why are you going against the Lord’s command?
 This will not succeed!

 ## Numbers 14:42
-Do not go up, because the Lord is not with you.
-You will be defeated by your enemies,
+Do not proceed, for the Lord is not with you.
+You will face defeat at the hands of your enemies,

 ## Numbers 14:43
-for the Amalekites and the Canaanites will face you there.
-Because you have turned away from the Lord, He will not be with you, and you will fall by the sword.”
+for the Amalekites and the Canaanites will confront you there.
+Since you have turned away from the Lord, He will not support you, and you will fall by the sword.”

 ## Numbers 14:44
 Nevertheless, in their presumption they went up towards the highest point in the hill country, though neither Moses nor the ark of the Lord’s covenant departed from the camp.